isomerpages/ogp-buildforgood/_bfg-environment/About.md

 </li>
 </ul>
 <p>You may still work on a problem that is not covered by the focus areas
-above, as long as it concerns the environment.
-The hackathon committee &amp; mentors will work with you to refine your problem statement during the hackathon.</p>
+above, as long as it concerns the environment.</p>